 Load references are per arm.
 By itself, the abraser arm provides a standard load of 250 grams on the wheel.
 Using the auxiliary weights, standard wheel loads of 500 or 1000 grams can be obtained.
 Please note, the markings on the auxiliary weights are NOT reflective of the actual mass of the additional weight.
 The auxiliary weights are marked with the TOTAL load that will be exerted on the wheel and equals the combined mass of the abraser arm and auxiliary weights.
 The weight marked 500 gram is actually 250 grams and the weight marked 1000 gram is actually 750 grams.

-CS-8 Calibrase - A resilient wheel that offers a very mild abrading action, designed to operate under loads of 250 or 500 grams.
+CS-8 Calibrase - A resilient wheel that offers a mild abrading action, designed to operate under loads of 250 or 500 grams.
 Reface with the S-11 refacing disc.

-CS-10F Calibrase - A resilient wheel that offers a mild abrading action, designed to operate under loads of 250 or 500 grams.
+CS-10F Calibrase - A resilient wheel that offers a moderate abrading action, designed to operate under loads of 250 or 500 grams.
 The CS-10F is typically used to test materials such as safety glazing materials and transparent plastics, and should be refaced with the ST-11 refacing stone.

-CS-10 Calibrase - This resilient wheel offers a mild - medium abrading action like that of normal handling, cleaning, and polishing.
+CS-10 Calibrase - This resilient wheel offers a medium abrading action like that of normal handling, cleaning, and polishing.
 This popular wheel has been used to evaluate a variety of materials including organic coatings, plastics, textiles, leather and paper products.
 Reface with the S-11 refacing disc.